Highvale, Queensland: Education

 There are no schools in Highvale.
-The nearest primary schools are Samford State School in Samford Village to the east and Mount Nebo State School in neighbouring Mount Nebo to the west.
-The nearest secondary school is Ferny Grove State High School at Ferny Grove to the south-east.
+The nearest government primary schools are Samford State School in Samford Village to the east and Mount Nebo State School in neighbouring Mount Nebo to the west.
+The nearest government secondary school is Ferny Grove State High School at Ferny Grove to the south-east.

 Amenities

 Highvale is home to an active horse riding community with local tracks and many horse-centric events occurring annually, including riding for the disabled.

 Despite the name, the Samford Showground is in Highvale.
 Also known as Denis Goodwin Reserve, it is at 40 Showgrounds Drive (27.36976°S 152.82072°E).

 Highvale has an active Baháʼí Faith community, which offers children's classes in the local village aimed at increasing youth involvement in the community as well as spiritual growth and self-awareness.